ppy/osu-wiki/wiki/Tournaments/oMMFF/1/en.md

 ### Gamemodes and scoring system

 - This tournament will be hosted for the following gamemodes: osu!, osu!taiko, osu!catch, and osu!mania 4K.
-In addition, the tournament will use **Score V2** as the scoring system.
+In addition, the tournament will use **ScoreV2** as the scoring system.
 This requires players to play on the following osu! versions: Stable **(Latest)**, Beta, and Cutting Edge.

 ### Tournament formats